 Diamondback Bicycles was founded in 1977 as a BMX brand by Western States Imports in Newbury Park, California.
 Western States Imports sold the bikes to the Centurion bicycle brand.
 In its initial stages, the bicycle’s brand name was “Diamond Back” and with time it changed to DiamondBack and eventually Diamondback.
 In 1990, Western States Imports started to sell its road bikes and mountain bikes under the brand name Diamondback as well.

-Diamondback presents its clientele with a wide range of bicycle types.
+Diamondback presents a wide range of bicycle types.
 They range from $150 up to a whopping $8,000.
 They include BMXs, Triathlon bikes, comfortable women’s bikes and race oriented bikes.
-The main types of bikes produced by Diamondback however are road, mountain, hybrid and kid bikes.
+The main types of bikes produced by Diamondback, however, are road, mountain, hybrid and kids’ bikes.
 Some of their bikes are shipped pre-assembled.
 Overall, it is an impressive show of variety.

 Read, how to find the right bike size